1987-1993: The 16-bit Era

 Main controller(s): SNES controller

-Apparently some parents were outraged by a system which had a price tag of $199.99 (see inflation adjusted price above).
+Apparently, some parents were outraged by a system that had a price tag of $199.99 (see inflation-adjusted price above).
 Luckily, my parents were not included in this outrage.
 I remember the envy I felt when my friend got to open his SNES right away and I had to wait a whole month until Christmas!
-I even had the audacity to complain to my parents how unfair it was.
+I even had the audacity to complain to my parents about how unfair it was.
 My parents never used corporal punishment with me, but if they had at this point, my future self would be fully supportive of it.

 Console add-ons: